aws-samples/serverless-patterns/apigw-lambda-tenant-isolation/README.md

 ## How it works

-The SAM template deploys two Lambda functions - one tenant isolation mode enabled and another disabled.
+The SAM template deploys two Lambda functions - one with tenant isolation mode enabled, and another with tenant mode disabled.

 ![End to End Architecture](diagram/architecture.png)

 Here's a breakdown of the steps:

 1. **Standard AWS Lambda Function**: Receives tenant headers (`x-tenant-id`) but shares execution environment across all tenants.
-The counter variable when increased for one tenant, it impacts the other tenant (demonstrates the limitation)
+The counter variable, when increased for one tenant, impacts the other tenants (demonstrates the limitation)

 2. **Tenant-Isolated AWS Lambda Function**: Maintains separate execution environments per tenant using AWS Lambda tenant isolation mode (demonstrates the solution)